Shadowmachete/CS50/project/README.md

 Next, on the right we have 8 buttons on top which allow the user to choose from Generation 1 to 8.
 Below that the user can choose either Level Up, Egg or Other.
 These 3 options represent the method that the pokemon learns the moves displayed below.

-Below the buttons, there is a table which states the method that the pokemon learns the moves by followed by the move name and
+Below the buttons, there is a table which states the method that the pokemon learns the moves by, followed by the move name and the level that the pokemon learns the move at, if applicable.